UN rights experts express ‘outrage’ at Belarus police violence against peaceful protesters

 The experts expressed concern that many of the detained have reportedly been beaten or otherwise mistreated while incarcerated.

-Security forces have resorted to frequent use of excessive, unnecessary and indiscriminate force, according to the press release.
+Security forces have resorted to the frequent use of excessive, unnecessary and indiscriminate force, according to the press release.
 Some 300 people have been injured, and two deaths have been reported.
-The whereabouts of dozens arrested, remains unknown.
+The whereabouts of dozens arrested remain unknown.

 "Under no circumstances should anybody be physically harmed or criminally detained for peacefully taking part in a protest," said the UN experts.